baomidou/mybatis-plus-doc/src/content/docs/en/plugins/illegal-sql-intercept.md

 :::note

-- **Review Official Documentation**: Before using the plugin, carefully read the official MyBatis-Plus documentation to understand detailed usage instructions and configuration methods.
+- **Consult the Official Documentation**: Before using the plugin, carefully read the MyBatis-Plus official documentation to understand detailed usage instructions and configuration methods.
-- **Custom Adaptation**: This plugin provides a solution for intercepting illegal SQL, but it may not suit all enterprise environments.
-Developers should modify and optimize the plugin according to their project requirements.
+- **Custom Adaptation**: This plugin provides a solution for intercepting illegal SQL, but it may not be suitable for all enterprise environments.
+Developers should modify and optimize the plugin according to their specific project requirements.

 :::

-The `IllegalSQLInnerInterceptor` plugin is a powerful security tool provided by MyBatis-Plus, helping developers identify and resolve potential SQL security issues in advance.
-Proper configuration and use of this plugin can significantly enhance the security and efficiency of database operations.
+The `IllegalSQLInnerInterceptor` plugin is a powerful security tool provided by MyBatis-Plus that helps developers identify and resolve potential SQL security issues in advance.
+By properly configuring and using this plugin, you can significantly improve the security and efficiency of your database operations.